-The following table, among other things, sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Company, or any of its affiliates, their principal occupations and the approximate number of Common Shares beneficially owned, controlled or directly, directly or indirectly, by them:
+The following table, among other things, sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Company, or any of its affiliates, their principal occupations and the approximate number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by them:

-Name, Province or State, and Country of Residence Principal Occupation Director Since Position with the Company Number of Common Shares Beneficially Owned (1) Dennis H. Peterson Principal at Peterson & 2013 Chairman and 816,668 Ontario, Canada Company LLP Director David Palmer President & Chief Executive 2006 Director 294,000 Ontario, Canada officer of Probe Metals Inc.; Geologist, P.Geo.
-John E. Hurley (2)(3)(4)(5) Chartered Professional 2001 Director and Chief 722,625 Ontario, Canada Accountant Financial Officer Patrick Reid (2)(3)(4)(5) Consultant 2001 Director 1,099,556 Ontario, Canada William Deluce (2)(3)(4)(5) President of Wicklow 2003 Director 183,333 Ontario, Canada Consulting Inc. Danniel J. Oosterman President and Chief Executive 2014 President and Chief 50,000 British Columbia, Canada Officer of the Company Executive Officer, and Director
+Name, Province or State, and Country of Residence Principal Occupation Director Since Position with the Company Number of Common Shares Beneficially Owned (1) Dennis H. Peterson Principal at Peterson McVicar 2013 Chairman and Director 3,041,668 Ontario, Canada LLP David Palmer President & Chief Executive 2006 Director 1,294,000 Ontario, Canada officer of Probe Metals Inc.; Geologist, P.Geo.
+John E. Hurley (2)(3)(4)(5) Chartered Professional 2001 Director and Chief 922,625 Ontario, Canada Accountant Financial Officer Patrick Reid (2)(3)(4)(5) Consultant 2001 Director 1,099,556 Ontario, Canada Danniel J. Oosterman President and Chief Executive 2014 President and Chief 133,333 British Columbia, Canada Officer of the Company Executive Officer, and Director